 Students wishing to enter the Phlebotomy/Pre-Medical Assistant Professional Certificate Program are strongly advised to be proficient in keyboarding and typing.
-CPR and or First Aid are strongly recommended before you finish your professional certificate.
+CPR and or First Aid are strongly recommended before you finish your certificate of technical studies.

 Becoming a Certified Phlebotomist